Frequently Asked Questions

 How does school placement work?

 In most circumstances, you will receive placement information in mid-May.
 Schools are presented with the dossiers of applicants and then select the intern(s) who best match the school's program and environment.
+We work very diligently to match our interns with schools where we feel that everyone will mesh and benefit from the experience.

 What is the host family screening process like?